Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 What Is Hiking In Sardinia Like?

 Hiking on the island of Sardinia is a unique experience, offering diverse landscapes, rich history, and a distinct culture.
 The island's topography includes rugged mountains, deep gorges, lush forests, and coastal paths.
 Encounters with the island's ancient history and cultural heritage are common while hiking.
-Prehistoric stone structures called nuraghe are scattered across the island and provide intriguing stops along hiking routes.
+Prehistoric stone structures called nuraghi are scattered across the island and provide intriguing stops along hiking routes.
 Traditional shepherds' huts, or pinnettos, dot the landscape, especially in mountainous areas, offering insight into the pastoral lifestyle.
 Ancient cave dwellings and tombs, such as the Domus de Janas, add a mystical element to hikes.

 Trail markings and maps vary, with some trails well-marked and others requiring a good map or GPS.
 Guided tours are recommended for challenging routes like the Selvaggio Blu.
 Many trails pass through or near villages where accommodation, food, and water are available, though some remote trails require carrying supplies.
 Combining hiking with visits to local villages allows hikers to experience Sardinia's hospitality, cuisine (such as pecorino cheese and traditional pastries), and local festivals.